 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-This condition is also referred to as a uterine septum.
-It can cause symptoms in some people, but most will not be aware they have a septate uterus until they are pregnant or experience multiple miscarriages.
-If you have a septate uterus, it's still possible to have a healthy pregnancy and delivery.
+You may not know you have this type of uterus until you’re pregnant or trying to get pregnant.
+If you have a septate uterus, it’s still possible to have a healthy pregnancy and delivery.

 Advertisement

-A uterine septum does not always require surgical intervention and expectant management may be reasonable.
-Surgery is the only way to remove a septate uterus.
-The surgery involves cutting or removing the septum.
-Once the septum is removed, the uterus is no longer divided into two parts and is one uterine cavity (like a typical uterus).
+Surgery is the only way to fix a septate uterus.
+The surgery involves removing the septum.
+Once this happens, your uterus is one open space (like a typical uterus).

 Advertisement

-Your healthcare provider will consider your pregnancy high-risk and want to monitor your baby's growth closely throughout your pregnancy.
+If you have a septate uterus, your provider will want to monitor the fetus’s growth closely throughout your pregnancy.

 Advertisement